wdporter/i-am-that-ebook/src/80-awareness/readme.md

 <p><b>M:</b> Look closely and you will see that the seer and the seen appear
 only when there is seeing.
 They are attributes of seeing.
-When you say “I am seeing this”, ‘I am’ and ‘this’ come with seeing, not before.
-You cannot have an unseen ‘this’ nor an unseeing ‘I am’.</p>
+When you say “I am seeing this”, “I am” and ‘this’ come with seeing, not before.
+You cannot have an unseen ‘this’ nor an unseeing “I am”.</p>

 <p><b>Q:</b> I can say, “I do not see”.</p>

 <p><b>M:</b> The ‘I am seeing this’ has become ‘I am seeing my not seeing’ or
 ‘I am seeing darkness’.
 The seeing remains.
 In the triplicity of the known, knowing and the knower, only the knowing is a fact.
-The ‘I am’ and ‘this’ are doubtful.
+The “I am” and ‘this’ are doubtful.
 Who knows?
 What is known?
 There is no certainty except that there is knowing.</p>